sanderscheijbeler/Portfolio2019/content/cases/portfoliojim.md

 coverImage: /images/uploads/jimvandenbliek.png
 description: "A wordpress theme created for Jim, a actor and producer."
 ---
-A portfolio website build on wordpress.
+A portfolio website build on Wordpress.
 I created this theme working with the underscore base theme.
-Tools i used to create this theme include the bootstrap grid, slick slider and gulp.
-To modify the backend of wordpress i used CPTUI and ACF.
+Tools I used to create this theme include Bootstrap grid, Slick slider and Gulp.
+To modify the backend of Wordpress I used CPTUI and ACF.